kiwihodl/Seed-E/README.md

     - **Provider Since** (sorted from oldest to newest)
 3.  **Pay:** The user selects a provider and is presented with a corresponding Lightning invoice, where the amount is set by the provider.
 They pay the initial backup fee.
 This grants them access for a set period (e.g., 30 days, 12 months etc).
 4.  **Receive:** Upon successful payment, the provider's verified `xpub` is immediately delivered to the user's wallet for inclusion in their multisig configuration.
 5.  **Subscribe (Optional):** If the provider requires a monthly fee, in the case they pay to secure it somewhere, the user can authorize a recurring payment via Nostr Wallet Connect (NIP-47) to maintain access.
 If this fee is not continually paid, there will be an amount that needs to be paid before any sign is done and / or they risk the provider no longer holding on to their key.
 6.  **Request Signature:** Later, when a signature is needed, the user authenticates with Seed-E (using a unique Client ID and a password), pays the per-signature fee (if applicable), and submits their PSBT.
 This can not be paid within 7 days of submission, to help mitigate wrenches.

 ## The Provider Flow

-1.  **Register:** A provider signs up on the Seed-E dashboard.
+1.  **Register & Secure Account:** A provider signs up with a username and password and is required to set up Time-based One-Time Password (TOTP) 2FA for account security.
 2.  **Define Service:** They create a service listing, providing:
     - The `xpub` of the key they will use.
     - The key's policy type.